googlearchive/firebase-simple-login/docs/v1/ios/README.md

-# Firebase Simple Login - Web
+# Firebase Simple Login - iOS

 Firebase Simple Login is a library that allows authentication using only client-side code.
 Easily authenticate users via email and password or through a number of third-party providers such as Facebook, Twitter, GitHub, and Google.